ClouDesire/docusaurus/docs/syndication.md

       "deploymentStatus": "FAILED"
     }

-*   provide the customer appropriate _end-user instructions_, in order to explain what happened (e.g. _sorry, our system went down.
+and then to provide the customer appropriate _end-user instructions_, in order to explain what happened (e.g. _sorry, our system went down.
 Please retry later._)

 ## Advanced Billing Features